Config Reference

 - API:

-GET /api/globals/:nameandPUT /api/globals/:name— no ID in the URL - Singletons with only optional fields are seeded with a null row on first boot.
-Singletons with required fields are not auto-seeded —
+GET /api/:nameandPUT /api/:name— no ID, no list, no delete - Globals with only optional fields are seeded with a null row on first boot.
+Globals with required fields are not auto-seeded —

-GETreturnsnulluntil the firstPUT(which performs an upsert) - Admin: appears in a “Globals” sidebar section, opens directly to the edit form (no list view)
+GETreturnsnulluntil the firstPUT(upsert) - Admin: appears in a "Globals" sidebar section, opens directly to the edit form (no list view)

 role()